What is Tension Myositis Syndrome?

 Self-Criticism

 People with TMS are often intense and somewhat pessimistic.
 They beat themselves up.
-It is not okay for them to make mistakes hence the perfectionism.
-They look at life as though the stakes are very high, as if there are land mines everywhere.
+It is not okay for them to make mistakes, hence the perfectionism.
+They look at life as though the stakes are very high as if there are land mines everywhere.
 Fear is the common denominator.

 Dr. Sarno’s Theory

-Dr. Sarno noticed these common personality traits in people that came to him for chronic pain, and went on to theorize that these personality traits caused his patients to suppress emotions, particularly anger and rage.
-His theory is that the brain creates pain to distract the patient from feeling painful buried emotions.
-He explains this further in his book “Mind Over Back Pain,” and “Healing Back Pain : The Mind-Body Connection.”
+Dr. Sarno noticed these common personality traits in people who came to him for chronic pain and went on to theorize that these personality traits caused his patients to suppress emotions, particularly anger and rage.
+His theory is that the brain creates pain to distract the patient from feeling painful, buried emotions.
+He explains this further in his book Mind Over Back Pain and Healing Back Pain: The Mind-Body Connection.

 Some people heal from TMS just by reading one of his books.
 A “20/20” episode reports several patients healing their pain by attending one of Dr. Sarno’s seminars.